Its-Jerry/Host-Fi/README.md

 - Step 3 Then You see a Host-Fi icon on your Desktop.
          Then run it by Right click on it.
-         And Run It As Adminstrator.
-And use it.
+         And Run It As Adminstrator or you can use shortcut key also.
+         Now your tool will start.

 ## Screenshot
 ![Alt text](Help/Screenshot/demo.PNG)